lawnjelly/3dpaint/README.md

 # 3dpaint
-App for 3D painting / texturing of models
+Freeware app for 3D painting / texturing of models Windows